 SPECIFIC AIMS

-The ultimate goals of this study are to characterize and compare sporulation methods for two strains of B. cereus biovar anthracis (one strain from Cameroon and one strain from the Ivory Coast) and select one strain to evaluate disease course and virulence for comparison with published data on B. anthracis.
+The ultimate goals of this study are to characterize and compare sporulation methods for two strains of Bacillus cereus biovar anthracis (one strain from Cameroon and one strain from the Ivory Coast) and select one strain to evaluate disease course and virulence for comparison with published data on B. anthracis.
 The specific aims of the study are outlined below.
 To ensure the experiments are conducted using fully virulent strains of B. cereus biovar anthracis, each strain will be characterized based on reported genetic and phenotypic properties.
-These genetic and phenotypic confirmation tests include polymerase chain reaction (PCR) (to confirm the presence of virulence plasmids), motility testing, antibiotic resistance testing using Penicillin, gamma-phage susceptibility, physical appearance on agar media, and expression of capsules (hyaluronic and poly-D-glutamate capsule)
+These genetic and phenotypic confirmation tests include polymerase chain reaction (PCR), to confirm the presence of virulence plasmids, motility testing, antibiotic resistance testing using Penicillin G, gamma-phage susceptibility, physical appearance on agar media, and expression of capsules (hyaluronic and poly-D-glutamate capsule)

 Once the strains’ genotypic and phenotypic characteristics are confirmed, the bacteria will be sporulated in common media used for B. anthracis and B. cereus.
 Sporulation in each media will be analyzed for spore yield and heat resistance and the media that results in the most efficient sporulation will be selected to evaluate strain virulence and disease course in New Zealand White rabbits.
 The animal studies will evaluate virulence via the inhalational route of infection.
 Rabbit body temperature will be continuously monitored via digital telemetry to identify increases in temperature associated with anthrax disease (Dawson et al. 2017).
 Blood and serum will be collected at various points over the course of the study to monitor bacteremia and confirm presence of protective antigen (PA).
 If an animal succumbs or is humanely euthanized due to infection, the spleen will be collected and analyzed for bacterial burden.
 Finally, probit analysis will be used to analyze the mortality data and a median lethal dose (LD50) for the inhalational route of infection will be established.
 These results will be compared to the published reports of B. anthracis.
 The aims of the projects are summarized as follows: